Official POTV Abyss Cleaning Guide

-This guide will help you strip the Abyss to clean up after any juice leaks, condensation and could also prevent issues like sticky buttons.
+This guide will help you strip the Abyss to clean up after any capacity leaks, condensation and could also prevent issues like sticky buttons.

 The Guide was written by Vapers For Vapers and Dovpo’s only input was helping the community bring it together.

 Planet of the Vapes has been a major name in the vaping community for almost a decade.
 Their daily news, regular guides and busy forum have become a trusted and reliable resource for vapers from all across the globe.
 Find out more at https//www.planetofthevapes.co.uk "

 What follows should be an easy guide to maintaining your Abyss on a regular basis.
 Hopefully it will help you avoid problems down the line.

 Firstly: We will take a quick look at “basic” stripping down of the 510 Deck.
 This is something that I do on a weekly basis with any Abyss running Readymade Coils such as the EUC, PnP, Caliburn or Aspire Bridges.

 The first thing I do is remove the Drip Tip assembly, then remove the Top Plate completely and remove the Battery.
 Then remove the Tank from the Abyss.
 I always have Kitchen Roll on standby as there will be some Mopping Up required, firstly under the Base of the Tank as I remove it, followed by on the top plate of the 510 Deck.

 I use Cotton Buds for cleaning IN the 510 Connector itself and then either Blow through the AFC holes, or use my can of Compressed Air.

 This will remove any lingering residue caught in there.

 For the next stage, you require a Torx4 Driver